Grooming Your Golden

 Dogs do not release heat through their skin.
 They “sweat” through the pads and feet, and release heat via panting.
 Removing their coat does not make them cooler, but rather exposes more of the skin’s surface area to the sun and heat, making it more difficult to cool down.
 Furthermore, goldens were bred to retrieve water fowl, the golden’s coat also acts as a water repellant and is designed so that dirt and debris is kept from the skin and brushes off easily.

-Some people think shaving their golden protect it against fleas and ticks, reduces shedding, and eliminate hot spots.
+Some people think shaving their golden protects it against fleas and ticks, reduces shedding, and eliminate hot spots.
 Not true!
 The golden will still shed, fleas and ticks are better controlled with a spot-on preventive, and hot spots can be controlled with a premium diet and supplements.

 Simply put, there really isn’t a good reason to shave your golden.
 Instead of shaving away your golden’s natural protection, vigilantly guard your golden’s activity in the hot summer and follow the basic grooming steps below.